Taipei Economic and Cultural Office, Lima

-Taipei Economic and Cultural Office in Peru represents the interests of Taiwan in Peru, acting as a de facto embassy in the absence of diplomatic relations.
+The Taipei Economic and Cultural Office in Peru represents the interests of Taiwan in Peru, acting as a de facto embassy in the absence of diplomatic relations.
 The office is also accredited in Bolivia.

 The office is responsible for promoting bilateral relations between Taiwan and Peru at various levels, as well as handling consular-related businesses and providing services for overseas Chinese and emergency assistance for foreigners.